saylordotorg/course_ma001/MA001_Intro.md

 the materials originally structured by the Washington State Board for Community and Technical Colleges.
 In particular, this course uses the following:

-*   Tyler Wallace&rsquo;s [_Beginning and Intermediate Algebra_,
+*   Tyler Wallace’s [_Beginning and Intermediate Algebra_,
         2<sup>nd</sup> edition](http://www.saylor.org/site/wp-content/uploads/2011/12/SAYLOR-MA001-TEXT.pdf)&nbsp;(PDF)
-*   Tyler Wallace&rsquo;s _[Beginning Algebra Lab Notebook](http://www.saylor.org/site/wp-content/uploads/2011/12/beginning-algebra-lab-notebook.pdf)_&nbsp;(PDF)
+*   Tyler Wallace’s _[Beginning Algebra Lab Notebook](http://www.saylor.org/site/wp-content/uploads/2011/12/beginning-algebra-lab-notebook.pdf)_&nbsp;(PDF)

 **Requirements for Completion:** In order to complete this course, you will need to work through each unit and all of its assigned materials.
 Each unit consists of subunits with videos on each topic.
 Each unit concludes with a homework problem set of varied lengths and a practice test.
 Also available for each unit is a practice set that you can use to further your understanding of the concepts.
-You will also need to complete the
+You will also need to complete the following:
-following:

-*   Unit 1 Assignments Yesv2!
+*   Unit 1 Assignments
 *   Unit 1 Practice Test
 *   Unit 2 Assignments
 *   Unit 2 Practice Test